Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 # Types of Mindset:

+### Fixed Mindset :
-Fixed Mindset: When faced with a problem, this person says: "I cannot improve, and there is no way to get better in this major."
+When faced with a problem, this person says: "I cannot improve, and there is no way to get better in this major."

+### Growth Mindset :
-Growth Mindset: When faced with a problem, this person says: "I can do more, and I can always improve myself."
+When faced with a problem, this person says: "I can do more, and I can always improve myself."
 You must have a growth mindset.
 If you believe you can improve and solve problems, you increase your chances of actually improving and solving them.

+### Security Mindset :
-Security Mindset: All the time, you only ask one question: "How can I hack this system?"
+All the time, you only ask one question: "How can I hack this system?"
 This specific mindset is what separates a professional from a normal person.

+### Try Harder Mindset :
-Try Harder Mindset: When you try to hack a newly updated system and you fail, you must say: "I do not understand it enough yet."
+When you try to hack a newly updated system and you fail, you must say: "I do not understand it enough yet."
 Then, you must study it and try again.

 * *The Best Offensive and Defensive Roles: The best hacker is one who has worked in a defense position before.
 Similarly, the best defender is one who deeply understands attack techniques.*